 Budding David Attenboroughs will love the opportunity to go whale watching off the coast of Iceland’s Capital, Reykjavik Harbour.
-It’s a well known fact that the coast of Iceland is abundant with marine life and the perfect place to spot the likes of Blue, Humpback, Killer and Minke Whales.
+It’s a well-known fact that the coast of Iceland is abundant with marine life and the perfect place to spot the likes of Blue, Humpback, Killer and Minke Whales.
 It’s also possible to spot the odd Orca here and there and multiple pods of dolphins.
 My friend Kara over at Are We Nearly There Yet enjoyed an epic holiday to Reykjavik last year with her family, I loved reading about their adventures especially the magic of their Whale watching trip.

 If you rent a car in Reykjavik then take a trip to the east of the city to the historic and National Park of Iceland known as Þingvellir (Thingvellir).
 Well known for the Alþing (Althing) which is the site of the Parliament in Iceland from the 10th to 18th Centuries.
 Here you can explore the Þingvellir Church and stone shelter ruins.